linaber1/CNN_Image_Recognition/README.md

 - Update DataFrame: Create new rows in the DataFrame for the augmented images and concatenate them with the original data.
 This results in an updated DataFrame saved under updated_Labels.

-## Training
+## Training CNN model (Training.ipynb)
 The training process involves loading the augmented data, preprocessing the images, and training a neural network using PyTorch.
 The steps involved in training are as follows:

 - Load and Preprocess Images: Load the images and labels from the updated DataFrame.
 Convert the images to grayscale and resize them to 28x28 pixels.
 Normalize the pixel values to be in the range [0, 1].

 - Split Data: Split the data into training and test sets.
 Ensure a balanced distribution of classes by manually selecting a fixed number of samples per class for the test set. (here 2000 for each label)

-- Convert to Tensors: Convert the images and labels to PyTorch tensors.
-This is necessary for training the neural network using PyTorch.
+- CNN : We used Convolution, Max Pooling, Fully connected Neural Network, and Dropout (Randomly sets 50% of neurons to 0 during training to prevent overfitting).

 - Define Neural Network: Define the architecture of the neural network.
 This includes specifying the layers, activation functions, and other hyperparameters.